sanity-io/sanity/test/e2e/README.md

 # E2E Testing in the Studio

-Before you get started with writing and running tests, you need to get hold of a token - either using your own Sanity user token (`sanity debug --secrets` will give you the CLI token), or by creating a project API token using https://sanity.io/manage.
+Before you get started with writing and running tests, you need to get hold of a token - either using your own Sanity user token (`sanity debug --secrets` will give you the CLI token provided you are logged in `sanity login`), or by creating a project API token using https://sanity.io/manage.

 The tests expects to find the token in an environment variable named `SANITY_E2E_SESSION_TOKEN`.
 Either define it in your shell, or add it to the `.env.local` file in the repository root.